 Central Sterile Processing and Distribution

-This course is designed to prepare individuals for the expanding field of sterile processing of medical instruments.
-Skills learned will include how to properly disinfect, process, store, and issue both sterile and nonsterile supplies and equipment for patient care.
+This course is designed to prepare you for the expanding field of sterile processing of medical instruments.
+Skills learned will include how to properly disinfect, process, store, and issue both sterile and non-sterile supplies and equipment for patient care.

-Students will learn to operate sterilizing units and monitor effectiveness of the sterilization process.
-Graduates will be eligible to take the Certification Board for Sterile Processing and Distribution, Inc., earning the title of Central Sterile Processing and Distribution Technician (CSPDT).
+Students will learn to operate sterilizing units and monitor the effectiveness of the sterilization process.
+Graduates will be eligible to take the Certification Board for Sterile Processing and Distribution Inc., earning the title of Central Sterile Processing and Distribution Technician (CSPDT).

 Employment opportunities include acute care hospitals, surgical centers, and clinics where invasive procedures are performed.